Francis Kingsley Ato Codjoe

-Francis Kingsley Ato Codjoe was a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Ekumfi Constituency in the Central Region on the ticket of the New Patriotic Party.
+Francis Kingsley Ato Codjoe (born 31 July 1971) was a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Ekumfi Constituency in the Central Region on the ticket of the New Patriotic Party.
 He is a former Deputy Minister for Fisheries and Aquaculture Development.

 Early life and education

 Codjoe was born on 31 July 1971 and hails from Ekumfi Essarkyir in the Central Region of Ghana.
 He graduated with a bachelor's degree in finance from the University of Ghana.

 Career

 Codjoe was the country controller of NCR (Ghana) Limited in Accra.

 Politics

 Codjoe is a member of the New Patriotic Party.

 2016 election

 In the 2016 Ghanaian general election, he won the Ekumfi Constituency parliamentary seat with 12,240 votes making 50.1% of the total votes cast whilst the NDC parliamentary candidate Abeiku Crentsil had 11,632 votes making 47.6% of the total votes cast, the PPP parliamentary candidate Stephen Quansah had 505 votes making 2.1% of the total votes cast and the CPP parliamentary candidate Kweku Essuoun had 70 votes making 0.3% of the total votes cast.